Ensembling Pruned Attention Heads For Uncertainty-Aware Efficient Transformers: Experimental results

 \textbf{Baselines.} We compare several methods: \textit{(i)} a single transformer architecture (\textsc{Single}), acting as a reference; \textit{(ii)} the state-of-the-art approach \textsc{Deep Ensembles}~\citep{deepensemble}, built from \emph{independently pretrained and trained}\footnote{{ Each ensemble member uses the same architecture (ViT-B/16) but different random seeds, and is pretrained and fine-tuned separately, yielding diverse weights.}} ViT-B/16 models with different random seeds; \textit{(iii)} efficient ensemble methods such as \textsc{Packed-Ensembles}~\citep{laurent2023packed}, \textsc{Batch Ensembles}~\citep{batch_ensemble} and \textsc{MIMO}~\citep{MIMO}; \textit{(iv)} methods based on parameter-efficient adapters or dropout ( \textsc{LoRA Ensembles}~\citep{lora_ens} and \textsc{MC dropout}~\citep{mc_dropout}) \textit{(v)} previous pruning baselines such as the unstructured pruning method \textsc{OBA}\footnote{OBA~\citep{oba} prunes weights on the entire model.
 To match attention-head pruning, we retain 89.1\% of parameters for ImageNet-1K (8 heads per MHA block) and 94\% for CIFAR-100 ($\approx10$ heads per block).}~\citep{oba}, the structured Taylor-based method in~\citep{molchanov2019importance} (\textsc{Taylor}), and \textsc{CircAvg}, which extracts circuits using OOD and accuracy losses (see Appendix~\ref{appendix:Pruning_techniques}).
 We also test two variants of our method: \textsc{\method~(Taylor)} and \textsc{\method ~(Circ)}.
 Details about post pruning fine-tuning in Appendix \ref{appendix:post_fine_tuning}

 \textbf{Results.} Table~\ref{tab:vit} shows the results on classification and OOD detection.
 On ImageNet-1K, {\method~ surpasses mostly all baselines and can narrow the gap with Deep Ensembles in terms of accuracy ($-1.3\%$) while improving slightly average OOD performance (AUROC $+0.8\%$ and AUPR $+0.4\%$).
 Compared with the original transformer model (\textsc{Single}), adapter-based methods and other efficient ensembles, \method~achieves better robustness.
 A similar trend can be observed for CIFAR-100 dataset.
 Compared to Deep Ensembles, \method~ shows its largest advantage in UQ, consistently improving on average OOD metrics (AUROC $+3.4\%$, FPR95 $-2.2\%$, AUPR $+1.2\%$).
-Additional results are reported in Appendix \ref{appendix:Image_classification_more_res} }
+Additional results including experiments on distribution shift and results reporting mean/std across multiple seeds for \method~ are reported in Appendix \ref{appendix:Image_classification_more_res} }

 Beyond accuracy and robustness, we also examine the computational cost of \method~in Figure \ref{fig:inference_costmain}.
 Interestingly, in \texttt{bfloat16}, \method~achieves nearly the same inference cost as the single model, with a {ratio \(\text{\method} / \text{Single}\)} of only \(1.07\times\) for both whole-test runtime and per-batch inference.
 By contrast, the Deep Ensembles approach is almost three times slower under the same conditions and have more than twice as many parameters (see also Appendix~\ref{sec:ComputationalCOST}).